WhatDanDoes/auth0-portfolio-config/manual-tests/auth0-force-account-linking-rule/README.md

 This test ensures that the `user_id` of the resulting linked account does not change.
 It is an _ad hoc_ test born of the need to confirm a suspected bug in a similar rule deployed on the `dev-sillsdev` tenant.

+## Subject Code

+On the `silid` tenant, this test pertains to `/settings/rules/force-account-linking.js`.

+Also see `/settings/rules/dev-sillsdev-account-linking-rule.js`, which is a _lightly refactored_ version of the related account-linking rule currently deployed to `dev-sillsdev`.

 ## Requirements

 1. A single email address with registered Gmail and Paratext accounts